 It is not just transgender and gender nonconforming students for whom privacy, safety or other concerns may be an issue.
 For example, other students may be uncomfortable with having to change their clothing in the same locker room as and in the presence of a member of the opposite biological gender.
-To address the concerns of such students, it is recommended - in addition to the annual notice described below - that the district follow a process similar to the one recommended to meet the needs of transgender and gender nonconforming students.
-That is, the district should address each situation on a case-by-case basis, which will allow the district the opportunity to determine the needs of these students and to work out the practical details of addressing those needs.
+To address the concerns of such students, it is recommended -in addition to the annual notice described below- that the district follow a process similar to the one recommended to meet the needs of transgender and gender nonconforming students.
+That is, the district should address each situation on a case-by-case basis, which will allow the district the opportunity to determine the needs of students who may be uncomfortable using the same bathroom or locker room with transgender and gender nonconforming students and to work out the practical details of addressing those needs.
+Districts should note, however, that another student's discomfort is not a reason to deny access to a transgender student, and schools cannot require a transgender student, in any instance, to use alternative locker rooms or bathrooms.